famorcia/wxCoin3D/README.md

 # wxCoin3D
-Porting on wxWidgets of Open Inventor examples
+Porting on wxWidgets of Coin3D (a.k.a Open Inventor) examples

+## Compilation
+These examples require installation of Coin (at least 4.0) and wxWidgets (at least 3.1)